ml-yj/MyPlayer/THIRD_PARTY_NOTICES.md

 # Third-Party Notices

-MyPlayer uses or can link against the following third-party components.
-This repository does not vendor the large binary dependency bundle, runtime DLLs, model files or test media.
+MyPlayer uses third-party source code, SDKs, runtime libraries and optional model files.
+This repository does not vendor large binary dependency bundles, runtime DLLs, model files or test media.
 Users are responsible for obtaining dependencies from their original sources and complying with their licenses.

 ## Source Code Included In This Repository